danielaparker/jsoncons/doc/ref/json_type_traits.md

 (5)-(8) generate the code to specialize `json_type_traits` for a class from member data.
 The serialized names are the provided names.
-The sequence of `(member_nameN,serialized_nameN)` pairs declares the member name and serialized name for each of the class members that are part of the sequence.
+The sequence of `(member_nameN,serialized_nameN)` pairs declares the member name and provided name for each of the class members that are part of the sequence.
 When decoding to a C++ data structure,
 (5) and (7) require that the first `num_mandatory` member names be present in the JSON,